 - Make an opening in the chimney breast as described in the manual for the control hatch (1). - The opening in the chimney breast may be made horizontal and vertical. - Place the inner frame.
 For this, first remove the outer frame with door (2). - The inner frame should be placed in the correct way.
 Two positions are possible.
 Placing the inner frame with a rotation of 180° is not allowed. - When the chimney breast is made of bricks, the inner frame can be built with bricks at the same time.
 In case of a different material, the inner frame can be glued or fastened with four countersunk screws. - Fix the outer frame with door (3) to the inner frame using two Allen screws. - The outer frame can be placed in such a way that the door turns to the left or right. - Attach the bracket with gas control to the inner frame.
 Proceed as follows: - Unwind the cables.
 This will, amongst other things, prevent a poor operation of the ignition (4). - Unwind the flexible gas pipe(s). - Mount the bracket with gas control to the inner frame.
-The slotted hole falls in Allen screw; the hole at the bottom falls over the head of Allen screw. - Fix the bracket with Allen screw. - Avoid kinks in the pipes (4). - Do not lay the cables of the ionisation pin and spark electrode along metal parts, wiring and other components. - Connect the gas pipe with gas tap (6) (also see section 6.3). - Bleed the gas pipe (7). - If the gas tap is closed, the bracket with gas control can be easily removed by loosening the clamp coupling under the gas control and loosening the Allen screw (C) by a few turns.
+The slotted hole falls in Allen screw; the hole at the bottom falls over the head of Allen screw. - Fix the bracket with Allen screw. - Avoid kinks in the pipes (4). - Do not lay the cables of the ionisation pin and spark electrode along metal parts, wiring and other components. - Connect the gas pipe with gas tap (6) (also see section 6.3). - Bleed the gas pipe (7). - if the gas tap is closed, the bracket with gas control can be easily removed by loosening the clamp coupling under the gas control and loosening the Allen screw (C) by a few turns.
 The bracket with the gas control can now be lifted and removed towards the front out of the control hatch. - Place the data plate in its intended clamp (8). - Connect the 230V mains voltage with protective earth using the correct type of plug.
 The other side of the power cable can be easily connected to the universal 230V plug in the control hatch.
-Use this universal 230V plug to disconnect the appliance from the power supply, if necessary. - Always close the control hatch with the lock (10), because of the electricity behind the door (230V).
+Use this universal 230V plug to disconnect the appliance from the power supply, if necessary. - ▲ If the 230V power cable is damaged, replace it by a similar power cable or a power cable that is available from your dealer. - Always close the control hatch with the lock (10), because of the electricity behind the door (230V).
 The lock is operated by means of a fitting flat object.